DDI-NO/dditools/docs/crfsplit.md

 ## Overview

-The CRF (Case Report Form) Splitter is a Streamlit app designed to upload scanned documents related to a patient visit (such as main CRF, MRI report, tests, etc.), split them by detected QR codes, and upload the resulting separate documents to XNAT.
+The CRF Splitter is an app designed to upload scanned documents related to a patient visit (such as main CRF, MRI report, tests, etc.), split them by detected QR codes, and upload the resulting separate documents to XNAT.

 ## Getting Started

 ### Launch the App

-Open the DDI Tools app in your web browser at `http://p96-podman:8181`, then select the ✂️Split & upload section in the left navigation bar.
+Open the DDI Tools app in your web browser at `http://p96-podman:8181`, then click on the "✂️Scan split & upload" item in the left navigation bar.
 The landing page displays a form to input XNAT login credentials.
 ![Overview](img/crf/1_overview.png)

 ### Login to XNAT